 Scholarships are awarded for academic achievement, leadership potential, extracurricular involvement, and/ or financial need.
-Students interested in applying for scholarships should contact the Financial Aid Office for guidelines and applications.
-In Sitka and Ketchikan applications are available through the Student Services Office.
+Students interested in applying for scholarships should review the UAS Financial Aid website for guidelines and applications.
+For Sitka and Ketchikan campus students, additional scholarship applications are available through the Student Services Office.
 When open for applications, the University of Alaska Scholarship application may be accessed on www.uaonline.alaska.edu.
 This one application is required for all UAS and UA Foundation scholarships, and has a February 15th deadline for the next academic year.